-Within each local authority, it is required for there to be a Local Safeguarding Adult Board (LSAB) as detailed in the Care Act 2014.
+Within each local authority, it is required for there to be a Safeguarding Adult Board (SAB) as detailed in the Care Act 2014.

 The Board has an independent chair who provides independent scrutiny for the partners.
-The current chair is called Robert Templeton.
-A small team supports Robert and the Board.
-If you would like to contact Robert or the Board team please click contact us above.
+The current chair is called Deborah Stuart-Angus.
+A small team supports Deborah and the Board.
+If you would like to contact Deborah or the Board team please click contact above.